Adetokunbo Ademola: Census board

 After his retirement from the judiciary, Ademola was appointed chairman of the newly created Nigerian Census Board, a predecessor to the current National Population Commission.
 The board conducted a national census in 1973 and at the end of the exercise a total provisional figure of 79 million was reported.
 The figure was rejected by most Southern states who were not happy that the proportion of people resident in the North had a much higher increase from the previous census that those living in the south.
-When the provisional result was released, Ademola expressed dissatisfaction with the figures blaming dishonesty among census field workers who collaborated with socio-political groups within the communities and felt the public figure was not reliable.

 Knighthood, honours and memberships

 Ademola was a prince of the Yoruba people, and thus often made use of the pre-nominal honorific Omoba.

-He was first knighted in January 1957, and then in 1963 appointed a member of the Privy Council of the United Kingdom (PC) as well a Knight Commander of the Order of the British Empire (KBE), all by Queen Elizabeth II during the time Nigeria was a British protectorate and later a Commonwealth realm.
-By serving as Chief Justice of Nigeria, Adetokunbo was awarded as Grand Commander of the Order of the Niger (GCON) by the federal government of the Republic of Nigeria.
+He was first knighted in January 1957, and then in 1963 was appointed a member of the Privy Council of the United Kingdom (PC) as well as a Knight Commander of the Order of the British Empire (KBE), all by Queen Elizabeth II during the time Nigeria was a British protectorate and later a Commonwealth realm.
+By serving as Chief Justice of Nigeria, Adetokunbo was awarded the rank of a Grand Commander of the Order of the Niger (GCON) by the federal government of the Republic of Nigeria.

 Adetokunbo was also a member of the United Nations International Public Service Advisory Board, member of the International commission of Jurists, executive member of World peace through Law, vice president of the World Association of Jurists, president of the Nigerian Red Cross Association, chairman of Nigeria Cheshire homes, member of the International Olympic committee, member of the Nigerian Institute of International Affairs and Olori-Oluwo (or Grandmaster) of the Reformed Ogboni Fraternity.

-In addition to all of this, he was both one of the founders and eventual chairman of the Metropolitan Club, a founding member of the Island Club, and vice patron of the Yoruba Club.

 Personal life

-He married the former Miss Kofo Moore, who obtained a BA at Oxford and who was a daughter of the late Eric Moore, first Lagos member of the United Nations committee of experts advising on labor conventions and regulations.
+He married Kofo Moore, who obtained a BA at Oxford and who was a daughter of the late Eric Moore, first Lagos member of the United Nations committee of experts advising on labor conventions and regulations.
 They had five children.